Understanding the Duties of Guardianship

 Houston guardianship lawyer

 The process can be long and complex, particularly in the case of an aging parent, as they will lose fundamental rights having their care entrusted to another person.
 A general discussion between the aging parent or older person and their relatives as to why guardianship is the best way forward is a good place to begin.
 The legal process starts with filing a petition for the appointment of guardian or conservator form.
 This form includes information about the proposed ward and their relatives, the person submitting the request, the reason guardianship is necessary, and an explanation for why alternatives to guardianship are either not available or appropriate.
 A court investigation commences determining if there is a need for guardianship.
-If warranted, a court hearing is scheduled where the judge reviews the petition, listens to statements and determines whether or not to grant the guardianship petition.
+If warranted, a court hearing is scheduled where the judge reviews the petition, listens to statements, and determines whether or not to grant the guardianship petition.
 Every court-appointed guardian is entitled to reasonable compensation for their services.
 Often when a guardian is a spouse, family member, or close friend, they will waive any payment.
 In the case of a private or public guardian, the individual is paid directly from the ward’s estate.

 What Is the Guardianship Hearing Process in Texas?